 Here’s my notes:

-Appearance: Medium gold and slightly hazy.
-Full, creamy, off-white head with excellent retention.
+Appearance: Medium amber/orange.
+Brilliant.
+Full, creamy, ivory head with excellent retention.